mintermania/laracent/README.md

 ## Introduction

-Centrifugo broadcaster for laravel >= 5.7 is fork of [centrifuge-broadcaster](https://github.com/LaraComponents/centrifuge-broadcaster), based on:
+It is fork suitable for laravel 6 of Centrifugo broadcaster for laravel >= 5.7 is fork of [centrifuge-broadcaster](https://github.com/LaraComponents/centrifuge-broadcaster), based on:
 - [LaraComponents/centrifuge-broadcaster](https://github.com/LaraComponents/centrifuge-broadcaster)
 - [centrifugal/phpcent](https://github.com/centrifugal/phpcent)